-If you are not a U.S. citizen and require a visa for travel to the ARVO Annual Meeting, ARVO strongly encourages you to request a letter of invitation as soon as possible — at least six months before the meeting, or by Nov.
-1. Visit the U.S. Department of State Visas webpage for further details.
+If you are not a U.S. citizen and require a visa for travel to the ARVO Annual Meeting, ARVO strongly encourages you to request a letter of invitation as soon as possible.
+Visit the U.S. Department of State Visas webpage for further details.

 Members may print a personalized letter (we have provided fields at the bottom of the letter for you to complete after printing) or request an invitation letter by sending an email to: firstname.lastname@example.org.
 Include your full name and the address to which the letter should be sent.